The-Ravi/master-Craft-Auto/BLOG_SETUP_GUIDE.md

 5. Click "Go" or "Execute"

 This will:
-- Create the `blogs` table with all necessary fields
+- Create the `cr_blogs` table with all necessary fields
 - Add 3 sample blog posts to get you started

 ### Step 2: Create Upload Directory